A

 Ami Doshi Shah

 Kenya’s natural beauty is an enduring source of inspiration for designer Ami Doshi Shah.
-Trained as a jeweler and silversmith in the U.K., she was drawn back to her native country and launched her namesake label twelve years after graduating.
-Her pieces can be characterized by their unexpected, sculptural designs and spellbinding natural materials consisting of local metals and minerals
+Her pieces are characterized by unexpected, sculptural designs and spellbinding natural materials consisting of local metals and minerals.

 Nigeria